PVK Jadran

 PVK Jadran is a professional water polo club based in Herceg Novi, Montenegro.
 As of 2021–22 season, the club competes in the Montenegrin League and Regional League A1.

 PVK Jadran is a 16-time winner of the National league (10 Montenegro, 2 SFR Yugoslavia, 4 Serbia & Montenegro), 13-time winner of the National cup (10 Montenegro, 3 SFR Yugoslavia), 2-time winner of the Regional Water Polo League, and 1-time runner-up of the LEN Champions League.

 History

 PVK Jadran was founded in the summer of 1922 as a merger between two water polo clubs, Bijela Vila and Spjaža.
 It was then registered at the Swimming Federation of Yugoslavia.
 It was the only water club in the Bay of Kotor region and played against teams from Dubrovnik.
 PVK Jadran's first win was when they had beaten VK Građani, the best clubs in Yugoslavia at the time after VK Jug and VK Jadran.

 After World War II in 1945, the national championship was held in Ljubljana and Jadran went, representing Montenegro, and won fourth place.

 Jadran also played final game in the Euroleague in 2004 where was defeated by Honved.

+On 19 July 2012, a new stadium was inaugurated, directly in the harbor at the promenade, with a roof for the winter season.

 In 2018–19 season, PVK Jadran was a runner-up in 2018–19 LEN Euro Cup, after losing on aggregate with 16–15 to the French team Marseille.